Contact

 • Leverage and optimize resources;

-• Improve and increase flood risk communication, and present a unified interagency message; and
+• Improve and increase flood risk communication, and present an unified interagency message; and

 • Establish close relationships to facilitate integrated post-disaster recovery solutions.

-The Minnesota Silver Jackets team has been active since 2009.
-The team conducts monthly meetings and supplemental meetings as necessary.
-The team participates in regional and national flood risk management planning events.
-Team actions have also been instrumental in successful support of response to and recovery from recent flood events.
+The Minnesota Silver Jackets team, active since 2009, has been instrumental in supporting flood event response and recovery efforts.
+The team conducts monthly meetings and participates in regional and national flood risk management planning events.

 Status

-The Minnesota Silver Jackets team currently has two interagency projects in Minnesota.
+The Minnesota Silver Jackets team currently has two interagency projects.

-• Mississippi River at St. Paul high water-mark signs, floodplain interpretive public displays and a brochure on floodplain information, expected completion in fiscal year 2023.
+• Mississippi River at St. Paul: high water mark signs, floodplain interpretive public displays, and a brochure on floodplain information, expected completion in spring 2025

 Authority

-The Silver Jackets team is a national coordination program activity funded by various authorities: Section 206 of the Flood Control Act of 1960; Section 22 of the Water Resources Development Act of 1974; and the Flood Control Act of 1955 (PL 84‒99).
+The Silver Jackets team is a national coordination program activity funded by various authorities: Section 206 of the Flood Control Act of 1960, Section 22 of the Water Resources Development Act of 1974, and the Flood Control Act of 1955 (Public Law 84-99).

 Funding